KamilBabayev/kamilbabayev.github.io/_posts/2021-12-07-python-initial.md

 Python initial notes

 {% raw %}
+## Heading

-## Thought Outlets
+## Other links

+## PDF Version Preview

 - My ‌everyday power booster: The Indian land & its enormous energy , pure, spiritual, giving life a meaning
 - ‌an enemy made is like a million rupees lost!
 - ‌i just realised what I fear the most?
 To be within my mind always.
 To not let anyone know my real thoughts
 - A master is one who keeps practicing.
 Levels of intelligence overturn with constant efforts.
 - turn all ur embarrassing experiences into worth to remember ones by embracing them